ramp-eu/JS2SF/docs/README.md

 ```

 #### Testing
+For this testing i made following document : [getting-started](getting-started.md)
 ```
 This section will contribute step-by-step procedures to perform a basic end-to-end test of the setup features described in the mid-term review demo.
 For each test, the definition of the step-by-tep procedure